-CONTINGENT ASSET

-CONTINGENT LIABILITY

-CREDITOR

-A contingent asset is a possible asset arising from past events whose existence will be confirmed only by the occurrence of one or more uncertain future events not wholly within the Authority's accounts.
-A contingent liability is either:

-- A possible obligation arising from past events whose existence will be confirmed only by the occurrence of uncertain future events not wholly within the Authority's control; or - A present obligation arising from past events where it is not probable that a transfer of economic benefits will be required, or the amount of the obligation cannot be measured with sufficient reliability.

-Amount owed by the Authority for work done, goods received or services rendered within the accounting period, but for which payment has not been made by the end of that accounting period.
+CONTINGENT ASSET CONTINGENT LIABILITY CREDITOR A contingent asset is a possible asset arising from past events whose existence will be confirmed only by the occurrence of one or more uncertain future events not wholly within the Authority's accounts.
+A contingent liability is either: A possible obligation arising from past events whose existence will be confirmed only by the occurrence of uncertain future events not wholly within the Authority's control; or Amount owed by the Authority for work done, goods received or services rendered within the accounting period, but for which payment has not been made by the end of that accounting period.
+A present obligation arising from past events where it is not probable that a transfer of economic benefits will be required, or the amount of the obligation cannot be measured with sufficient reliability.
+CURRENT SERVICE COST (PENSIONS) DEBTOR DEFINED BENEFIT PENSION SCHEME Amount owed to the Authority for works done, goods received or services rendered within the accounting period, but for which payment has not been received by the end of the accounting period.

-CURRENT SERVICE COST (PENSIONS) DEBTOR DEFINED BENEFIT PENSION SCHEME The increase in the present value of a defined benefits pension scheme's liabilities, expected to arise from employee service in the current period.
-Amount owed to the Authority for works done, goods received or services rendered within the accounting period, but for which payment has not been received by the end of the accounting period.
 Pension schemes in which benefits received by the participants are independent of the contributions paid and are not directly related to the investments of the scheme.
-DEPRECIATION DISCRETIONARY BENEFITS (PENSIONS) EVENTS AFTER BALANCE SHEET DATE The measure of the cost of wearing out, consumption or other reduction in the useful economic life of the Authority's fixed assets during the accounting period, whether from use, the passage of time or obsolescence through technical or other changes.
-Retirement benefits, which the employer has not legal, contractual or constructive obligation to award and are awarded under the Authority's discretionary powers such as the Local Government (Discretionary Payments) Regulations 1996.
-Events after the Balance Sheet date are those events, favourable or unfavourable, that occur between the Balance Sheet date and the date when the Statement of Accounts is authorised for issue.
+(PENSIONS) The increase in the present value of a defined benefits pension scheme's liabilities, expected to arise from employee service in Amount owed to the Authority for works done, goods received or services rendered within the accounting period, but for which payment has not been received by the end of Pension schemes in which benefits received by the participants are independent of the contributions paid and are not directly related through technical or other changes.

+Payments) Regulations 1996.
-EXPECTED RETURN ON PENSION ASSETS

-For a funded defined benefit scheme, this is the average rate of return, including both income and changes in fair value but net of scheme expenses, which is expected over the remaining life of the related obligation on the actual assets held by the scheme.
+EXPECTED RETURN ON PENSION ASSETS FAIR VALUE FINANCE LEASE For a funded defined benefit scheme, this is the average rate of return, including both income and changes in fair value but net of scheme expenses, which is expected over the remaining life of the related obligation on the actual assets held by the scheme.

-FAIR VALUE

-IFRS

 The fair value of an asset is the price at which it could be exchanged in an arm's length transaction.
 A lease that transfers substantially all of the risks and rewards of ownership of a fixed asset to the lease.

-GOING CONCERN

-The concept that the Statement of Accounts is prepared on the assumption that the Authority will continue in operational existence for the foreseeable future.
+GOING CONCERN IFRS GROUP The concept that the Statement of Accounts is prepared on the assumption that the Authority will continue in operational existence for the foreseeable future.
 International Financial Reporting Standards are developed by the International Accounting Standards Board (IASB) and regulate the preparation and presentation of Financial Statements.
 Any material departures from these Standards would be disclosed in the notes to the Accounts.

-GROUP

-FINANCE LEASE

 Nottinghamshire Office of the Police and Crime Commissioner and its Group.

-IMPAIRMENT

-A reduction in the value of a fixed asset to below its recoverable amount, the higher of the asset's fair value less costs to sell and its value in use.
+IMPAIRMENT INTANGIBLE ASSETS INTEREST COSTS (PENSION) A reduction in the value of a fixed asset to below its recoverable amount, the higher of the asset's fair value less costs to sell and its value in use.

-INTANGIBLE ASSETS

 An intangible (non-physical) item may be defined as an asset when access to the future economic benefits it represents is controlled by the reporting entity.
 These are generally computer software licences.

-INTEREST COSTS (PENSION)

 For a defined benefit scheme, the expected increase during the period of the present value of the scheme liabilities because the benefits are one period closer to settlement.

-LIABILITY

-MATERIALITY

-A liability is where the Authority owes payment to an individual or another organisation:

-- A current liability is an amount which will become payable or could be called in within the next accounting period, e.g. creditors or cash overdrawn. - A deferred liability is an amount which by arrangement is payable beyond the next year at some point in the future or to be paid off by an annual sum over a period of time.